 - On the right side of the screen, under the balance, on View Transaction History

 - Find the payment you wish to refund.
-Click on the carrot arrow to the right of the payment, and choose Delete payment
+Click on the carrot arrow to the right of the payment, and choose Refund payment

 - Click Yes when prompted to confirm the refund